brian-liu-24/scikit-learn2/doc/developers/develop.rst

     currently for regression is an R2 of 0.5 on a subset of the boston housing dataset, and for classification an accuracy of 0.83 on ``make_blobs(n_samples=300, random_state=0)``.
 These datasets and values
-    are based on current estimators in sklearn and might be replaced by something more systematic.
+    are based on current estimators in sklearn1 and might be replaced by something more systematic.

 requires_fit (default=True)